oscargugarcia/heat/README.md

 A `sf` object (polygons or points) or path to spatial file (`.gpkg`, `.shp`, `.geojson`, `.json`, `.fgb`, `.rds`, `.parquet`) meeting the following requirements:

--   CRS: Any valid CRS is accepted
+-   CRS: Any valid CRS is accepted, will be reprojected to match environmental raster CRS automatically.
 -   ID Column: Ideally a unique identifier column (specified via `geom_id_col`).
 If no ID column is provided, the row index will be used and all columns retained.
 -   Geometry Type: POLYGON, MULTIPOLYGON, POINT, or MULTIPOINT